 When it comes to social media, the last thing you want to do is have lots of apps for different services.
 That’s why IM+ is perfect.
 It allows you to log into and use multiple social media services through a single window.

-For business-friendly travel apps, to maintain connection with the office, you could use the default Mail app, but there are better options.
-Canary Mail, for example, is focussed on security and allows you to encrypt your emails, so that they are only decrypted when they reach the recipients computer, keeping them secure in transit.
+For business-friendly travel apps, to maintain a connection with the office, you could use the default Mail app, but there are better options.
+Canary Mail, for example, is focused on security and allows you to encrypt your emails, so that they are only decrypted when they reach the recipient's computer, keeping them secure in transit.
 Its Focused Inbox learns what messages are important to you and provides read receipts when your messages have been picked up.

 If you have trouble working out what time it is at home or in the country you’re about to visit, try World Clock Pro.
 It can display multiple clocks in different time zones on your desktop, as well as show you a time zone map and even weather forecast for each location you are going to.

 As a traveler, it’s likely you’ll rely on coffee-shop WiFi to keep in touch, share photos of your trip, or send business emails.
 However, public WiFi networks are notoriously insecure, so you should consider subscribing to a VPN service before you go.
 Shimo allows you to set up and connect to lots of different VPN providers and makes it easy to switch between them.
 As a bonus, you can trick Netflix into thinking you’re still at home and still enjoy your favorite shows.

 If you’re having trouble connecting, NetSpot will analyze local WiFi networks and help you find the best signal, while TripMode, as one of the airplane mode apps, will reduce your data consumption when you’re connected to a mobile hotspot by turning off features like automatic updates, photo synchronization, and online backups.